SiebenGR/EasyAsync/README.md

 A library made to make asynchronous calls in android very easy

 EasyAsync library is a library that makes asynchronous calls very easy and compact, minimizing the boilerplate code that a developer has to write.
-All the asynchronous calls are invoked inside an {@link android.os.AsyncTask} in a retained {@link android.app.Fragment} or a {@link android.support.v4.app.Fragment}
+All the asynchronous calls are invoked inside an android.os.AsyncTask in a retained android.app.Fragment or a android.support.v4.app.Fragment
 <p>
 Acquire the object as a singleton
 <code>